Skip to product information

 Country: Colombia

-Harvest: 2024
+Harvest: 2026

-Relationship: Genuine Origin (importer)
+Relationship: Genuine Origin (Importer)

 Sugarcane is readily available in Colombia, and its application to the coffee industry was a game-changer.
 Ethyl acetate is an organic compound found in sugarcane, and the decaffeination process begins with the fermentation of molasses derived from sugarcane to create ethanol.
 This alcohol is then mixed with acetic acid (the main component of vinegar) to create the compound ethyl acetate.